Posted on

 These days, most of the online ads are tailored made for each and every service user.
 To do that, web service providers would need to get as much as private information from you so that they can show you ads based on your interests, or in other words, ads that you are most likely click through.
 Read more…

-Updated on by in Mobile
+by Quertime Writer in Mobile

 Android has quite a number of security features that are built into the operating system that significantly reduce the frequency and impact of security issues.
 The system is designed so that when you build your apps with default system and file permissions, you can avoid having to make difficult decisions about security.